Cumin’s pungent aroma has made it a popular spice since ancient times.

 Cumin pests and diseases

-Aphids, mites, thrips, tobacco caterpillars, cutworms, cigarette beetles, drug store beetles, and root knot nematodes may cause problems for cumin.
+Aphids, mites, thrips, tobacco caterpillars, cutworms, cigarette beetles, drugstore beetles, and nots for cumin.
 Diseases that may strike your cumin plants include Fusarium wilt, blight, powdery mildew, and damping off disease.

 Cumin seeds are frequently included in birdseed mixes, so this plant has spread globally.
 Once established, this annual plant readily self-seeds an area.